 Moving beyond the timing of the phasing system, there are several other aspects of the system that an ALMA VLBI observer should be familiar with.
 All ALMA observations operate with an array of antennas (i.e., those available to a scheduled observation).
 Of these, a portion of the antennas are controlled by the phasing system to form the coherent sum signal which is used for the VLBI recordings.
 The previously mentioned reference antenna is merely a designated member of this "phased array".
 At least two antennas from the active array (designated "comparison antennas") are held outside the phased array.
 These comparison antennas are thus available for diagnosing the performance and efficiency of the phased array system.
 Finally, after construction, the summed signal is decimated to two bits per sample (as is the case with all of the ALMA signals in the VOM), so it is possible to have the ALMA correlator correlate the sum signal during online processing.
-This is done by co-opting the Correlator Antenna Input (CAI) of some antenna that is not used by the VOM and inputting the sum signal into the correlator as if it had come from this "sum antenna".
-The sum signal therefore appears as antenna "APP001" in any ASDM file containing ALMA data acquired with the VOM.
+This is done by co-opting the Correlator Antenna Input (CAI) of some antenna that is not used by the VOM (usually CM10) and inputting the sum signal into the correlator as if it had come from this "sum antenna".
+The sum signal therefore appears as antenna on pad "APP001" in any ASDM file containing ALMA data acquired with the VOM.
 There are a few things to note about the data and metadata for this antenna:

-- there are no useful metadata, as this is not a physical antenna - there are no WVR data, for the same reason - the data are highly correlated with other antennas in the phased array since the same receiver noise is present in both.
+- there are no useful metadata, as this is not a physical antenna - there are no WVR data, for the same reason - the data are highly correlated with other antennas in the phased array since the same receiver noise is present in both. - this antenna should generally be flagged during analysis of the (ALMA-only) interferometric array data

-The selections of antennas for the phased array and the comparison array are made when the Scheduling Block is created, although these may be adjusted if necessary during the observation.
-Normally, the antennas to be phased are all chosen to lie within a certain radius from the array center.
+The selections of antennas for the phased array and the comparison array are made when the SB is created, although these may be adjusted, if necessary, shortly prior to or during the observation.
+Normally, the antennas to be phased are chosen to lie within a certain radius from the array center (up to several hundred meters, depending on the band and the observing conditions).
 The efficiency of the phasing system decreases on longer baselines, so in practice, maximum baseline lengths in the phased array will typically be $\lesssim 1$ km.
 The reference antenna is in general selected to be centrally located, and typically at least one of the comparison antennas is chosen to be within the radius of the phased array.
 Because of the decimation to two-bits, the number of phased antennas must always be odd.